Personalized Maximus Storybook — Make His the Hero

 Can I create multiple stories for Maximus with different themes?

 Absolutely!
 Many families create a collection of stories for Maximus, exploring different adventures – from space exploration to underwater kingdoms.
-Each story lets Maximus experience being the hero in new ways, which is wonderful for a child with great qualities.
+Each story lets Maximus experience being the hero in new ways, which is great for a child with great qualities.

 Can I add Maximus's photo to the storybook?